xiaoyeziji/ide/intl.en-US/User Guide/Data Integration/Data source configuration/Add AnalyticDB.md

 ## Next step { .section}

 Now you have learned how to configure the ADS data source.
 The document explains how to configure the ADS Writer plug‑in later.
-For more information, see [Configure AnalyticDB（ADS）writer](intl.en-US/User Guide/Data Integration/Task Configuration/Configure Writer plug-in/Configure AnalyticDB(ADS) writer.md#).
+For more information, see [Configure AnalyticDB\(ADS\) writer](intl.en-US/User Guide/Data Integration/Task Configuration/Configure Writer plug-in/Configure AnalyticDB(ADS) writer.md#).